pyrmont/tenter/README.md

 Authorized clients are defined in separate YAML files stored in `/clients`.
 An example file is included in the repo.

+A client file should contain the following elements:

-- `id`: As in the example, the YAML file should define a single item Hash with the key being the ID of the client.
+- `id`: The YAML file should define a single item Hash with the key being the ID of the client.
 An ID must be an integer.
+Note that because the ID is the key for the item, it does not have an identifier.
 - `secret`: A secret token that is shared with the client.
 - `method`: Requests must be capable of being authenticated by Kyuji.
 At present, the only authentication method is the [one used by GitHub][ghm] for its event webhooks.
 - `command_dir`: The directory on the server in which the commands are located.
 This directory will also be used as the current directory for the environment in which the command is executed.